How to create customer personas: 5 steps + template

 Alternatively, you could fetch locations and languages data, among other user data, from Google Analytics.
 By going through Audience reports, you get to geo insights, specifically languages and locations.
 Armed with those, you can complete your customer personas with further demographic info.

-Occupation and interests are the primary social characteristics that constitute a buyer persona.
+Interests are one of the primary social characteristics that constitute a buyer persona.
 If you don't have this kind of information from the now infamous demos and interviews, you can always rely on social media listening and analytics software like Brandwatch.
-Among other audience insights, it delivers occupations and interests of not only your existing customers but also potential ones, empowering you to research your perfect buyers with minimum effort.
+Among other audience insights, it delivers interests of not only your existing customers but also potential ones, empowering you to research your perfect buyers with minimum effort.

 On this blog, we've demonstrated over and over again the power of sentiment analysis and the Topic cloud as a means of researching the attitudes, concerns, and aspirations within an audience.
-To determine your customer persona's pain points and goals, you're welcome to experiment with Awario's audience analysis tools — or try other tools that perform similar tasks.
+To determine your customer persona's pain points, you're welcome to experiment with Awario's audience analysis tools — or try other tools that perform similar tasks.

 Behavioral characteristics of a buyer persona are meant to illustrate patterns of behavior meaningful to the marketing journey you're creating.
 A common technique used by marketers to establish behavioral patterns of their ideal customer is constructing a day-in-the-life.
 As the name suggests, it serves the purpose of describing a daily sequence of events and activities your buyer persona would go through, therefore establishing how your products or services could be of use to them.